 This traditional hot dog relish is just what you want for your cookout.
 But you don't have to stop there—it's also great in deviled eggs, potato salad, or pasta salad.
 Making your own relish is a great way to use cucumbers, onions, and peppers from your garden in season.

-If you want to be totally traditional, use white distilled vinegar; otherwise, you can use the rounder flavors of apple cider or white wine vinegars.
+If you want to be totally traditional, use white distilled vinegar; otherwise, you can use the rounder flavors of apple cider or white wine vinegar.

-- 4 cups cucumber (seeded and finely chopped, from 4 - 5 medium cucumbers)
+- 4 cups cucumber (seeded and finely chopped, from 4 to 5 medium cucumbers)

-- 1 cup onion (peeled and finely chopped, from 1 - 2 medium-large onions)
+- 1 cup onion (peeled and finely chopped, from 1 to 2 medium-large onions)

 - 1/2 cup red bell pepper (seeded and finely chopped, from 1 bell pepper)

-- 2 tablespoons kosher (or another non-iodized salt)
+- 2 tablespoons kosher salt (or another non-iodized salt)

 - 1/2 cup apple cider (or white wine vinegar)

 - 1 1/2 teaspoons cornstarch (or ClearJel)

 - 1/4 teaspoon ground nutmeg